Voljega/BestArcade/README.md

 Use this tool to generate sorted romsets keeping only the games referenced in the [BestArcade4Recalbox list](https://docs.google.com/spreadsheets/d/1F5tBguhRxpj1AQcnDWF6AVSx4av_Gm3cDQedQB7IECk/edit?usp=sharing), above and equal to the working state level you choose.

-FBA_Libretro version currently handled is 0.2.97.44 (temp version)
+Fbneo version currently handled is October 10th, 2019

 ### WHAT THIS TOOL DOESN'T DO :
-- It's not clrmamepro and will not check that your romsets are in the right version number
+- It's not clrmamepro and will not check that your romsets files are in the right version number
 - It only works with non-merged sets, split and merged sets are not supported, use clrmamepro to generate non-merged sets if needed
 - It doesn't handle CHD
-- It only works on Windows
+- It only works on Windows, well it should work on Linux by launching it manually with Python 3.7, but it needs testing to be sure.

 ### WHAT THIS TOOL DO :
-- Generate BestArcade romsets by using your fba_libretro, mame2003 and mame2010 non-merged sets, your original sets will be kept intact
+- Generate BestArcade romsets by using your fbneo, mame2003 and mame2010 non-merged sets, your original sets will be kept intact
-- Generate basic gamelist for your sets, with optional images.
+- Generate basic gamelist (Recalbox format but should work for other distribs) for your sets, with optional images.
 Genre images were generated with the awesome site [Game-icons.net](https://game-icons.net/)
 - Generate csv files documenting the generated sets
 - Generate a scoresheet comparing working level in generated sets
 - Generate dat files for the generated romsets